THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 How to Get Around in 3 or 4 Days in Dubai

-While the air conditioning always works perfectly (= which makes a great place to spend some time in the summer month), it is not the best feeling to be with so many people in such a small area, especially at peak times.
+- While the air conditioning always works perfectly in the metro and the metro station, it is not the best feeling to be with so many people in such a small area, especially at peak times.
 I am, admittedly, a little claustrophobic, so if you are not, it should be fine.

-I mostly take the metro for long distances (especially downtown, where there is a lot of traffic, and getting around by cab can mean being stuck in it forever) and then jump into a taxi for the shorter rides if there is no direct bus connection.
+- I mostly take the metro for long distances.
+Especially for downtown.
+There is a lot of traffic, and getting around by cab can mean being stuck in it forever, so a metro ride can help you save time.
+Then I jump into a taxi for the shorter rides if there is no direct bus connection.

 Check out Prices for Sightseeing Bus Tours in Dubai